assegaf/siptowhatsapp/README.md

 We provide the dedicated services means the whatsapp number account is from the customer it self, it commonly used for inbound/outbound PABX.
 So customer responsible for the outgoing call number that will affect the account life.
 Example customer can put limitation only allow outgoing call to X after has minimal once, inbound call or message from X previously.
 If people report the whatsapp account number as it receiving call without previously saved the number, its affect its account lifecycle.

+Downtime, when our internet connection is down, we also will experience the same service downtime.
+No Exception, best server for IP PBX Server nearby is Singapore.
+Keep it in mind.